roycetech/applescript-core/README.md

 Run `make test` to run the tests.

-When developing, install fswatch and run `fswatch -o -e ".*" -i "\\.applescript$" . | xargs -n1 -I{} make test` to automatically run the tests after each file change.
+When developing, install fswatch and run `fswatch -o -e ".*" -i "Test\\.applescript$" . | xargs -n1 -I{} make test` to automatically run the tests after each file change.

 ## Credits